aiman-al-masoud/deixiscript/src/machines-like-us/README.md

 ### 1 Concept

-a category linked to a more general one.
+A category linked to a more general one.

 ### 2 Role

-a basic property associated with a concept.
+A basic property associated with a concept.

 ### 3 Restriction

-a limit on the number or category of a role filler.
+A limit on the number or category of a role filler.
 Can be on type or number or others (eg: identity) ...

 ### 4 Annotation

-a cancellation of a restriction or a default filler for a role.
+A cancellation of a restriction or a default filler for a role.

 > NB: restrictions also have IDs, so that annotations can refer to them
 > later.